This post is written by Jet Toyco, a trader and trading coach.

 Now, I know the name sounds super scary, but let me explain…

-The Donchian Channel visualizes the highs and lows on your chart depending on the period you want to look at.
+The Donchian Channel is one of the best technical indicators for swing trading where it visualizes the highs and lows on your chart depending on the period you want to look at.

 So, let’s say you want to determine the highest high and the lowest low over the past 60 days.